takrishna/auto-open-deep-link-url/README.md

 # auto-open-deep-link-url
-This Chrome extension understands the content on the clipboard, automatically weaves a deep link (as necessary) and navigates to the URL on the newly opened Chrome tab.
+This Chrome extension understands the content on the clipboard, automatically weaves a deep link (if necessary) and navigates to the URL on the newly opened Chrome tab.

 Few Examples: